YOGA FOR OSTEOPOROSIS

 • BONUS: Session portal (for access to class replays, additional 8-week sessions and short practice videos)

-This session focuses on the WARRIOR I, II & III SERIES and includes poses targeting the spine, hips, femurs, ribs and wrists.
+This session focuses on the WARRIOR I SERIES and includes poses targeting the spine, hips, femurs and wrists.

 The Problem